 - Avarice Band is an Act III cache legendary ring that extends your pickup radius by up to 30 yards as you pick up gold.
 This unassuming bonus has the potential to turn in the strongest source of defense during normal rifts due to its synergy with Boon of the Hoarder and Goldwrap.
 Their powers combined, they can render your character practically invulnerable even in the highest of Torment difficulties.

 - Reaper's Wraps are a good bracer option for beginner Wizards, as the spenders of this class tend to be Arcane Power-heavy, and primary skills are lackluster for AP regeneration.
-These bracers restore up to 30% of your Arcane Power reserves when you get healed by a health globe — an easy trigger if you keep an eye on the battlefield.
-Note that these bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.
+These bracers restore up to 30% of your Arcane Power reserves when you get healed by a health globe, capped at once every 2 seconds.
+This is an easy trigger if you keep an eye on the battlefield.
+These bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.

 - Gloves of Worship are an Act II cache legendary that extends the duration of Shrines to 10 minutes, a very decent farming effect that is usually stored in Kanai's Cube.
 The combined power of Empowered Shrines (doubled resource gain, halved cooldowns), Frenzied Shrines (25% Attack Speed) and Fleeting Shrines (25% increase to Movement Speed and 20 yard pickup radius), often refreshing before their 10-minute duration, is a huge buff during normal rifts.
-Wizards are among the classes that can benefit from Gloves of Worship, as the armor Cube slots of their most common farming specs ( Explosive Blast and Spectral Blade) are flexible enough to fit the item in.
+Wizards are among the classes that can benefit from Gloves of Worship, as the armor Cube slots of most of their specs are flexible enough to fit the item in.

 - Illusory Boots are an Act II cache legendary item that removes enemy collision — a staple of support builds in Greater Rifts, as their precise positioning for party-wide buffs and enemy disables dictates the course of Greater Rift progress.
 Wizards are lacking in impactful support skills and are almost never taken for that role, lowering (but not negating, especially if you plan on alts) the importance of obtaining Illusory Boots.